Tonga to enter lockdown after recording two Covid cases

 Tonga has reported two cases of Covid-19.

-Local Tongan media is reporting the Pacific nation will go into lockdown tomorrow at 6pm.
+Kaniva Tonga is reporting the Pacific nation will go into lockdown tomorrow at 6pm.

 This comes as the nation is still recovering from a devastating eruption and tsunami.